Antonio Riva (pilot)

-Antonio Riva (李安東 (Lǐ Āndōng); 8 April 1896 Shanghai – 17 August 1951 Beijing) was an Italian pilot and a World War I flying ace, credited with seven confirmed and seven unconfirmed aerial victories.
+Antonio Riva (李安東 (Lǐ Āndōng); 8 April 1896 – 17 August 1951) was an Italian pilot and a World War I flying ace, credited with seven confirmed and seven unconfirmed aerial victories.
 In 1951, he was executed by firing squad under the newly established People's Republic of China for allegedly conspiring to assassinate Mao Zedong and other Communist leaders.

 Early life and infantry service

 Antonio Riva was born in Shanghai, China on 8 April 1896 from a family of wealthy merchants from Gorgonzola, Achille Riva and Teresa Barbaran Capra; the couple moved to China in 1880 to export silk in Italy.
 Being of Italian heritage, he returned to Italy as World War I engulfed Europe.
 He volunteered as a reserve officer on 31 December 1914, before Italy entered the war.
 On 11 July 1915, he was commissioned a Sottotenente in the Italian Army's 70th Infantry Regiment.
 On 12 November 1915, he was wounded, not returning to duty until 16 March 1916.
 He was transferred to the 201st Infantry Regiment on 15 June 1916; on 30 June he was once again wounded in action.
 He returned to the front with the 44th Infantry Regiment on 22 August 1916.
 The next month, he went on leave; upon his return, he found himself bucked to the 49th Infantry Regiment.
 However, on 25 September 1916, he was accepted for pilot's training at San Giusto.